Alan-Qin/alan-qin.github.io/_pages/about.md

 # 📜 News
 - *2023.10*: I will go to New Orleans to attend NeurIPS 2023.
-- *2023.09*: &nbsp;🎉 **Two papers (one spotlight) have been accepted by NeurIPS 2023**: 1.
+- *2023.09*: **Two papers (one spotlight) have been accepted by NeurIPS 2023**: 1.
 Feature shift tuning which achieves SOTA purification performance against backdoor attacks; 2.
 Spotlight!
 Imitation learning from imperfect demonstrations (See [Ziniu Li](http://www.liziniu.org/)).
-- *2023.05*: &nbsp;🎉 New work has been accepted by KDD 2023: The first study about **robustness from personalization in FL against backdoor attacks**.
+- *2023.05*: New work has been accepted by KDD 2023: The first study about **robustness from personalization in FL against backdoor attacks**.
 - *2022.10*: I will go to New Orleans to attend NeurIPS 2022.
-- *2022.09*: &nbsp;🎉 The paper about **adversarial transferability (Reverse Adversarial Perturbation)** was accepted by NeurIPS 2022.
+- *2022.09*: The paper about **adversarial transferability (Reverse Adversarial Perturbation)** was accepted by NeurIPS 2022.
-- *2021.09*: &nbsp;🎉 The paper about defense against query-based attacks **(Random Noise Defense)** was accepted by NeurIPS 2021.
+- *2021.09*: The paper about defense against query-based attacks **(Random Noise Defense)** was accepted by NeurIPS 2021.

 # 📝 Publications